In this lecture we have

 philosophy of action, focussing on The Problem of Action

 The challenge for the whole course is to discover why people act,

 In this lecture we encountered two questions about action:

 Question 1: What is the relation between an instrumental action and the outcome or

 Question 2: What distinguishes your actions from things that merely happen to you?

 This supports the Simple Picture of why people act.
-But is it the whole story?

 This suggests that the standard philosophical answer is not the whole story.

-Our next step is to examine whether the existence of habitual processes creates a
+Our next step will be to examine whether the existence of habitual processes creates a

 Ask a Question